cs824655/cpen400a-fall2017-assignment2/README.md

 ## Labs are mandatory on the week of assignment submission:

-* If you can not attend the lab to demo your assignment for any reason, you need to notice Instructors on Piazza ahead of at least 24 hours before the lab section starts.
+* If you cannot attend the lab to demo your assignment for any reason, you need to notice Instructors on Piazza ahead of at least 24 hours before the lab section starts.
 Otherwise, you will be recorded as no attendance and will have marks deducted.